 In April 2011, the Company entered into a five year \$300 million unsecured revolving credit facility, replacing the previous \$250 million facility which was scheduled to expire in August 2011.
+The facility had a borrowing rate of LIBOR plus 105 basis points plus a facility fee of 20 basis points.
 In August 2011, the Company increased the revolving credit facility to \$450 million from \$300 million.
-The new facility has a borrowing rate of LIBOR plus 105 basis points plus a facility fee of 20 basis points and expires in April 2016.
-At December 31, 2011, the Company had \$295 million of available borrowings under this facility, net of \$5 million to secure our outstanding letters of credit.
+In October 2012, the Company negotiated amendments to the facility providing for improved pricing with a borrowing rate of LIBOR plus 97.5 basis points and a facility fee of 15 basis points.
+The amended and restated credit agreement also eliminated all requirements for subsidiary guarantors, other than cross-guarantees of the borrowers.
+The covenants related to the facility were also amended to provide additional borrowing capacity and other changes.
+The April 2016 expiration date remained unchanged.
+At December 31, 2012, the Company had \$171 million of available borrowings under this facility, net of \$4 million to secure its outstanding letters of credit.